infinite-options/IO-Google-Login/README.md

   npx expo prebuild --clean
   npx expo run

+  # Minimum when switching Credentials

+  rm -rf android or rm -rf ios
+  npx expo start --reset-cache
+  npx expo prebuild --clean
+  npx expo run

 Current App Status (5/22/2025)

 - Google Login on Android Emulator: Works
 - Google Login on iOS Emulator: Requires Device > Erase all Contents and Settings (ie starting with a Fresh Device) otherwise you get a "Safari can't connect due to a network connectivity issue".
 Works with google-auth-demo Credentials
-- Apple Login on iOS Emulator: Works with google-auth-demo Credentials
+- Apple Login on iOS Emulator: Works with MMU credential and google-auth-demo Credentials?
+You may have to run the app on Xcode and/or a physical device first to ensure the Team and Bundle Identifiers are set.
+Then Apple Login worked on the simulator

 To Run Project after downloading from GitHub
 (The trickiness comes from getting the variable from the .env file.